 St. Catherine of Siena is a college and life preparatory academy.
-This means we value academic rigor as well as faith and personal development.
-We offer college-preparatory coursework according to a student's ability and we also challenge our students spiritually to dive deeper into what it means to love: self, God and one another.
+We value academic rigor as well as faith and personal development.
+We offer college-preparatory coursework according to a student's ability and we also challenge our students spiritually to dive deeper into what it means to love oneself, God, and one another.

 Yes, SCA requires community service for graduation.
 SCA students will be provided with many opportunities to be involved with community service endeavors throughout the year.
 Some community service activities will be mandatory, and some will be optional.

-Class of 2015 average score is 24.1 compared with the National ACT score of 20.9.
-We also had 2 National Merit Scholarship finalist for the Class of 2015 and 1 National Merit Semi-Finalist for the Class of 2016 and in the Class of 2017.
+The Class of 2017 average score was 23.5 compared with the National ACT score of 20.3.
+We also had 2 National Merit Scholarship Finalists in the Class of 2015 and 1 National Merit Semi-Finalist in the Class of 2016 and in the Class of 2017.

 The average number of students per class is 20 students.